 The eagle-eyed will also see Terry Sue Patt aka Benny Green from Grange Hill as one of the kids.

 This Public Information Film scared a whole generation from even thinking of going near their local river.
 This would also have been the generation who would later see Jaws either at the cinema (if they were old enough) or when it was first shown on TV.
 I wonder how many of my generation actually have hydrophobia as a result of this double whammy.

-Lonely Water is a masterpiece of horror that was permitted to be shown at any time pre and post watershed on British television.
-Generation X have never gotten over it.
+Lonely Water is a masterpiece of horror that was permitted to be shown at any time pre and post-watershed on British television.
+Generation X has never gotten over it.

 What would happen if nuclear war actually broke out?
 What would that look like?

 If you’ve ever asked these questions, fear no more!
 Threads was made in 1984 for UK television and shows exactly what life would be like after the bomb dropped.

 Written by Barry Hines (Kes) and directed by Mick Jackson this drama sent shockwaves (pun not intended) across the UK when it was transmitted.